ciaranrobrien/SwiftUIFlow/README.md

 ### Parameters
 * `alignment`: The guide for aligning the subviews in this flow.
 This guide has the same vertical screen coordinate for every child view.
-* `horizontalSpacing`: The distance between horizontally adjacent subviews, or `nil` if you want the flow to choose a default distance for each pair of subviews.
-* `verticalSpacing`: The distance between vertically adjacent subviews, or `nil` if you want the flow to choose a default distance for each pair of subviews.
+* `spacing`: The distance between adjacent subviews, or `nil` if you want the flow to choose a default distance for each pair of subviews.
 * `content`: A view builder that creates the content of this flow.

 ## VFlow